gammy/nes_gamepad/README.md

 Makes uinput-nes a background process, which is appropriate if you want to have it running all the time.

-`--noftdi`
+`--ftdi`

-uinput-nes supports non-FTDI serial interfaces as seen on the newer Arduino boards using the Atmega 32u4 microprocessor (ie the `Arduino Leonardo`).
+uinput-nes supports the FTDI serial interfaces as seen on the older Arduino boards such as the Leonardo.
 Use this option if you have such a board.